-Alice is playing an arcade game and wants to climb to the top of the leaderboard and wants to track her ranking.
+An arcade game player wants to climb to the top of the leaderboard and track their ranking.
 The game uses Dense Ranking, so its leaderboard works like this:

 The player with the highest score is ranked number on the leaderboard.